SKA-ScienceDataProcessor/integration-prototype/docs/README.md

 # SIP Documentation

-Placeholder for any documentation, or technical notes related to SIP code which we choose to keep in the code repo rather than on Confluence.
+This directory holds documentation, or technical notes related to SIP code.
+Note that additional material can also be found in the SIP pages on SDP Confluence SIP.